 Another reason that marijuana businesses have been able to withstand the financial devastation felt by other industries during the pandemic is that the fundamentals of the cannabis industry are quite strong: demand for marijuana remains high, new dispensaries are generating more jobs for marijuana cultivators and retail workers, and capital has been made available to cannabis operators through sale-leaseback transactions.
 These fundamentals also bode well for the future of the industry because they mean that any short-term downturn in retail sales could potentially be offset by anticipated long-term gains for cannabis operators and investors.

-Contact Scythian to Learn About Cannabis Real Estate Investing Opportunities
+Contact Scythian to Learn About Cannabis Real Estate Opportunities

 The cannabis industry figures to be an important part of the U.S. economy in the years ahead.
 This provides cannabis operators and cannabis investors with a real opportunity to make money.
 Scythian Real Estate Fund is a Denver-based company with an expanding portfolio of nationwide cannabis real estate assets valued at approximately $40 million, as well as an acquisition pipeline of additional assets in numerous states.

-For more information about how you can invest in cannabis real estate, email Scythian today.
+For more information about cannabis real estate, email Scythian today.

 PLEASE NOTE THAT THIS BLOG IS NEITHER AN OFFER TO SELL NOR A SOLICITATION OF AN OFFER TO BUY SECURITIES IN SCYTHIAN REAL ESTATE FUND.